SemanticBeeng/lms-clean/report.md

 Growing complexity in compiler is not the panacea.
 In a wide range of programs, compilers are limited by the lack of domain-specific knowledge.
 Indeed, constraining a program to one specific domain opens the door for a wide range of specific optimizations.
 Furthermore, code generation by "macro" is a common but rather poor way to enable the full extent of abstraction power brought by code generation.

 One solution to both issue could be to extend the compiler for each domain and having a very developped macro system.
 The other one, is to write specific domain-specific language in a staged environment.
 To avoid reinventing the wheel, embedded DSL is a nice compromise between specialized and general-purpose languages.
-It is this embedded DSL staged meta-programming path that is explored with LMS, a Scala library for runtime code generation.
+It is this embedded DSL in staged meta-programming environment that is explored with LMS, a Scala library for runtime code generation.
 In the first part, we will study LMS and its related concepts.
 Then in the second part, we will cover the new frontend implementation that offers a new user frontend, more convenient for the end-user and with multiple benefits enabled by extended typeclass usage.
 We also cover a case study of LMS applied to the domain of computation graphs.